-\descrplain{The Volume Of Trends} Twitter's official API's \textit{GET trends/place} endpoint both provide the trends and their volumes which signify the number of tweets discussing the trend, computed by Twitter's internal tools.
-Although the number of all tweets posted to attacked trends are higher regardless of they are undeleted or not, the volume of attacked trends is lower when compared to other trends, as \Figref{fig:volundeleted} shows.
-The exact reason for this anomaly is unclear due to black box nature of the volume field.
-We suspect that this might be because attacked trends were promoted by other botlike accounts that Twitter might discard while computing the volume of tweets associated with trends.
+The Twitter API’s \textit{GET trends/place} endpoints both provide the trends and their \emph{volumes} which signifies the number of tweets discussing the trend as computed by Twitter’s internal tools.
+Though in reality the number of tweets posted to an attacked trend is higher than other trends, the \emph{volume} of attacked trends is lower compared to other trends, as \Figref{fig:volundeleted} shows.
+While the black-box nature of the volume field obscures the true reason, it may be that attacked trends were promoted by other bot-like accounts that Twitter discarded while computing the volume of tweets associated with trends.